daattali/beautiful-jekyll/README.md

 ### Allowing users to leave comments

-If you want to enable comments on your site, Beautiful Jekyll supports either the [Disqus](https://disqus.com/) comments plugin, [Facebook](https://developers.facebook.com/docs/plugins/comments) comments or [Staticman](https://staticman.net).
+If you want to enable comments on your site, Beautiful Jekyll supports either the [Disqus](https://disqus.com/) comments plugin, [Facebook](https://developers.facebook.com/docs/plugins/comments) comments, [Staticman](https://staticman.net) or [just-comments](https://just-comments.com).
 If any of these are set in the configuration file, then all blog posts will have comments turned on by default.
 To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
 If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.

 #### Disqus comments